Industry Trend: Generic Top-Level Domains

 A company’s website is often the first interaction a customer has with a brand online.
 The website has been strategically designed and developed to create a great user experience by properly presenting a brand’s visual identity, key messages, relevant content and functionality.
 When it comes to choosing the domain name, brands are finding it increasingly difficult to find an available, short, memorable and relevant domain name.

-With over 1 billion website on the web, the most common generic top-level domain (gTLDs) extensions are .COM, .NET, and .ORG.
+With over 1.8 billion websites on the web, the most common generic top-level domain (gTLDs) extensions are .COM, .NET, and .ORG.
 However, there has been a shift over the last few years with new gTLDs extensions being added to the list of domains available for purchase.
 These alternative extensions include .ONLINE, .ONL, .DESIGN, .CLUB, .ATTORNEY, .NYC, giving brands more choices to select the best name for their brand or digital marketing initiatives.